“Why are you using those units for power? Why don’t you use something else?”

 It does make sense to pick one unit and stick to it, because that still gives you numbers that transparently make sense when you do calculations with them.
 For example, take a particular portfolio of installed capacity 20GWp (the subscript “p” denotes installed peak capacity, here), and a guaranteed availability of 90%, how much of peak demand can you serve?
 Easy: 18GW [90% of 20GWp] .

 If there’s a load factor (including availability) of 70% on that 20GWp, what’s the mean power over the year?
 Easy: 14GW [70% of 20GWp].

-Now, yes, we could convert that 14GW mean power into TWh/y by multiplying by 8.76.
-Or into kWh/d in Britain in 2010, by dividing by 2.5 (remember, with kWh/d, you always need to state place and time, because you’re factoring by population size).
+Now, yes, we could convert that 14GW mean power into TWh/y by multiplying by 8.76 (unless it’s a leap year, when we multiply by 8.784).
+Or into kWh/person/day in Britain in 2010, by dividing by 2.5 (remember, with kWh/person/d, you always need to state place and time, because you’re factoring by population size).
 You could convert it into Quads/y, or indeed any type of energy per unit time: cream buns per squirrel per lunar month, if you like.
 But by keeping to one unit, you keep the calculations clear and transparent.

 70% load factor x 20GWp = 14GW.
 Easy.

 70% load factor x 20GWp = 5.6kWh/p/d or 123 TWh/y.
 Much less transparent.

 Gigawatts rock.
 You know it.
 I know it.